acend/kubernetes-basics-training/content/en/docs/04/_index.md

 * `ExternalName`: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.

 You can also use Ingress to expose your Service.
 Ingress is not a Service type, but it acts as the entry point for your cluster.
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-Traffic routing is controlled by rules defined on the {{% onlyWhenNot openshift %}}Ingress{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}Route{{% /onlyWhen %}} resource. {{% onlyWhenNot openshift %}}An Ingress{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}A Route{{% /onlyWhen %}} may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name based virtual hosting.
+Traffic routing is controlled by rules defined on the {{% onlyWhenNot openshift %}}Ingress{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}Route{{% /onlyWhen %}} resource. {{% onlyWhenNot openshift %}}An Ingress{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}A Route{{% /onlyWhen %}} may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting.
 An Ingress controller is responsible for fulfilling the route, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.

 In order to create {{% onlyWhenNot openshift %}}an Ingress{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}a Route{{% /onlyWhen %}}, we first need to create a Service of type [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
 We're going to do this with the command `{{% param cliToolName %}} expose`: